Committed-Bodies/committedbodies-website/src/routes/services/pilates.md

 actionButtonText: Contact us
 layout: service
 ---
-Come and enjoy any of our classes at a nominal fee of R120 per class.
+Come and enjoy any of our classes at a nominal fee.